analog-garage/open_spiel/conda-support/conda-mac-install.md

 This is an alternate build/install method for Mac OSX using conda.

+*This has only been tested on Mac OSX 10.14.5 (Mojave) with Xcode 10.1*

 ## Summary

 1. Install conda.
 If you do not already have anaconda installed, we recommend